JKR0805/bus-tracker/README.md

 1. **Login** at `/login` with driver credentials
 2. **Share Location**: Click the location sharing button (red pin icon) to start GPS tracking
-3. **Automatic Updates**: System auto-detects arrival at stops based on GPS proximity
+3. **Automatic Updates**: System auto-detects arrival at stops based on GPS proximity (≤50m)
+4. **Snap-to-Stop**: Bus marker snaps to exact stop coordinates when within 50 meters
+5. **Status Updates**: View "At [Stop Name]" or "Moving to [Next Stop]" automatically
-4. **Monitor**: View current stop, next stop, and status updates
+6. **Monitor**: View current stop, next stop, and status updates in real-time
-5. **Manual Override**: Use "DEPARTED" button only if GPS is unavailable (shows error if GPS is active)
+7. **Manual Override**: Use "DEPARTED" button only if GPS is unavailable (shows error if GPS is active)
-6. **Reset Bus**: Click reset button to manually return bus to starting stop
+8. **Reset Bus**: Click reset button (below Next Stop section) to manually return bus to starting stop

 **GPS Tracking Behavior:**
 - When GPS is active (updated within last 30 seconds), manual buttons are disabled
-- Bus automatically moves to detected stop when driver is within 40 meters
+- Bus automatically snaps to stop when driver is within 50 meters
-- "At Stop" status set automatically when near a stop
+- "At Stop X" status set automatically when near a stop
-- "Departing" status set automatically when moving away from stops
+- "Moving to [Next Stop]" status set automatically when >50m from current stop
+- Bus marker shows exact GPS location when not near any stop

 #### For Students